-7.6.1.1.4 High-Limit Register (offset = 03h) [reset = BFFFh]
+8.6.2.4 High-Limit Register (offset = 03h) [reset = BFFFh]

 The high-limit register sets the upper comparison limit for the interrupt reporting mechanisms: the INT pin, the flag high field (FH), and flag low field (FL), as described in the Interrupt Operation, INT Pin, and Interrupt Reporting Mechanisms section.
 The format of this register is almost identical to the format of the low-limit register (described in the Low-Limit Register) and the result register (described in the Result Register).
-To explain the similarity in more detail, the high-limit register exponent (HE[3:0]) is similar to the low-limit register exponent (LE[3:0]) and the result register result (R[11:0]).
-Note that the comparison of the high-limit register with the result register is unaffected by the ME bit.
+To explain the similarity in more detail, the high-limit register exponent (HE[3:0]) is similar to the low-limit register exponent (LE[3:0]) and the result register exponent (E[3:0]).
+The high-limit register result (TH[11:0]) is similar to the low-limit register with the result register is unaffected by the ME bit.

 When using a manually-set, full-scale range with the mask enable (ME) active, programming the manually-set, full-scale range into the HE[3:0] bits can simplify the choice of values required to program into this register.
-The formula to translate this register into lux is similar to Equation 4.
-The full-scale values are similar to Table 8.
+The formula to translate this register into lux is similar to 方程式 4.
+The full-scale values are similar to 表 8-8.